-Background: the impact of the COVID-19 outbreak and lockdown on liver transplant (LT) patients remains unknown.
+Background: The impact of the COVID-19 outbreak and lockdown on liver transplant (LT) patients remains unknown.
 The aim of this cross-sectional study was to assess the consequences of the COVID-19 pandemic on the physical and mental health of LT patients during the lockdown period.

-Methods: a web-based questionnaire was emailed to 238 LT patients undergoing regular follow-up at our unit between August and October 2020.
-This pseudonymized survey explored demographic and lifestyle variables (i.e., eating and physical habits), disruptions in routine medical care, different dimensions of mental health, COVID-19-related mood and coping (worries/anxiety, depression, insomnia, fear of COVID, resilience, etc.) and health perception using different validated instruments.
+Methods: Between August and October 2020 a web-based questionnaire was emailed to 238 LT patients undergoing regular follow-up at our unit.
+This pseudonymized survey explored demographic and lifestyle variables (i.e. eating and physical habits), disruptions in routine medical care, and different dimensions of mental health, COVID-19-related mood and coping (worries/anxiety, depression, insomnia, fear of Covid, resilience, etc.), and health perception using different validated instruments.

-Results: altogether, 48.7 % (116 of 238) LT recipients accepted to participate in the study, 104 of whom gave their consent to publish the data.
+Results: 48.7% (116 of 238) LT recipients accepted to participate, 104 of whom gave their consent to publish the data.
 The median age was 63 years.
-Up to 39.4 % presented worrying scores indicating moderate/severe generalized anxiety disorder (GAD), whereas 25.5 % exhibited moderate/severe insomnia and only 10.5 % moderate/severe depression.
-Forty patients (38.5 %) gained weight, 24 % experienced a worsening in their eating habits and 63.4 % referred to practicing less or much less exercise during the lockdown.
-Only 25 % perceived a worsening in the control of their chronic comorbidities.
-Missed medical appointments (0.9 %) or poor adherence to therapy (1.9 %) were exceptional.
+Up to 39.4% presented worrying scores indicating moderate/severe generalized anxiety disorder (GAD), whereas 25.5% exhibited moderate/severe insomnia and only 10.5% moderate/severe depression.
+Forty patients (38.5%) gained weight, 24% experienced a worsening in their eating habits and 63.4% referred to practice less or much less exercise during the lockdown.
+Only 25% perceived a worsening in the control of their chronic comorbidities.
+Missed medical appointments (0.9%) or worsening adherence to therapy (1.9%) were exceptional.